ExtcanaRy/PYRW-Docs/en/docs/Listener.md

 ## onDestroyBlock

-Can the destroy block listener intercept: is returning data: * position - the location of the block
+Destroy block listener
+Can intercept: Yes
+Return data:

-* position - the location of the operation block
+* position - the location of the manipulated block
 * blockid - block ID
 * blockname - the name of the block
 * player - player

 ## onOpenChest

-Can the openChest listener intercept: is the return data: ## onChest

-* position - the location of the operating block
-* player - player

-## onCloseChest

-Can the CloseChest listener intercept: No. Return data: * position - the location of the action cube
+OpenChest listener
+Can intercept: Yes
+Return data:

 * position - the location of the operation cube
 * player - the player

-## onOpenBarrel
+## onCloseChest

-Can the open barrel listener intercept: No Data returned: * position - the location of the action square
+Close chest listener
+Whether to intercept: No
+Return data:

 * position - the location of the action box
 * player - the player

+## onOpenBarrel

+Open barrel listener
+Can intercept: No
+Return data:

+* position - the location of the action square
+* player - the player

 ## onCloseBarrel

-CloseBarrelListeningInterceptedCan: NoData returned: * position - the location of the action square
+Close barrel listener
+Can intercept: No
+Return data:

 * position - the location of the action barrel
 * player - the player

 ## onContainerChange

-Putting in and taking out items listens to intercept whether or not: No. Return data: * itemid - item ID
+Put in and take out item listener
+Can intercept: No
+Return data:

 * itemid - item ID
 * itemcount - the number of items
-* itemname - item name
+* itemname - the name of the item
 * itemaux - the item's special value
 * position - the location of the operation block
 * blockid - block ID